+Columbia returned from its first mission safely and several more test flights ran between 1981 and 1982.
+This included perhaps the most dramatic landing of the shuttle program, STS-3.
 An "autoland" system malfunctioned before landing on STS-3; the crew took over (as planned) just before landing, but the shuttle touched the runway faster than normal.
-After landing, Columbia's nose pitched up unexpectedly due to a software problem, according to commander Jack Lousma's oral history with NASA; it looked as though the shuttle was bobbing on the runway.
+After landing, Columbia's nose pitched up unexpectedly due to a software problem, according to commander Jack Lousma's oral history with NASA.

-Science and telescope operations
+Space Shuttle Columbia Science and telescope operations

 Columbia flew 28 missions in its lifetime, logging more than 300 days in space.
-In its earliest days it participated in repairing and deploying satellites and telescopes, but as NASA's priorities changed to science, Columbia flew several productive science missions in the 1990s and 2000s.
+In its earliest days, it participated in repairing and deploying satellites and telescopes, but as NASA's priorities changed to science, Columbia flew several productive science missions in the 1990s and 2000s.

 In 1999 and 2002, though, Columbia shifted operations back into telescope operations.
-STS-93 was scheduled to fly on July 20, 1999, to send the Chandra X-Ray Observatory into space.
+STS-93 was scheduled to fly on Jul.
+20, 1999, to send the Chandra X-Ray Observatory into space.